Murder of the Little Pastry Chef: Context

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
 Anarchists advocate a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
 They are particularly opposed to the State, seen as the organization that legitimizes a good number of these dominations through its police, army and propaganda.

 Following the repression of the Paris Commune (1871), anarchists were subjected to increasing government repression.
 While their initial methods were peaceful and relatively open, this repression pushed them to seek ways to avoid state surveillance and persecution.
 In this context, a number of anarchists in France came to believe that retaliation against members of the bourgeoisie, magistrates, police officers, or any other target perceived as being responsible for this violence, was a legitimate response.

 Within this group of targets that anarchists considered enemies, informants were a particularly high-priority target.
-They were seen as traitors to the anarchist movement and their companions, as they were responsible for sending their alledged friends to prison or harsh sentences, including the death penalty.
+They were seen as traitors to the anarchist movement and their companions, as they were responsible for sending their alleged friends to prison or harsh sentences, including the death penalty.